Updated: Sep 7, 2021

 PICK OUT A RECIPE TOGETHER

 Get them involved in the menu and let them pick out a recipe they want to make.
 Better yet, come up with a meal plan for the rest of the week that they want to make together!
 They'll be more excited for dinner.

-There are several classes with The Chef & The Dish perfect for a kids cooking class, including Bento Box with Chef Yoshimi based in Japan, Pasta-making with a chef based in Italy, and Working with Phyllo with Chef Asli Mutlu in Turkey.
-Best yet, The Chef & The Dish kids cooking classes are a cultural experience too.
+There are several classes with The Chef & The Dish perfect for a fun day in with the kids.
+Pierogis Two Ways with a chef in Hungary, Pasta-making with a chef based in Italy...
+Maybe Mexican Meatballs with a chef in Mexico!
+Best yet, The Chef & The Dish cooking classes are a cultural experience too which means your kids will not only learn how to cook, but also learn about the world around them.
 Find out more here.

 FUN MATH HOMEWORK